Hi there! My name is Shelly Gaynor.

 Please check out my research page to learn more about my research and feel free to contact me!
-Learn more about my service outside of research here.
+I enjoy developing teaching material and software, check out my software page to find out more.

 You can find my curriculum vita here and my two-page resume here.
 Find a headshot of me here.